Generate and manage upgraded inventory campaigns

 About upgraded inventory management

-Inventory management in DoubleClick Search can use data from an inventory feed to generate campaigns, ad groups, text ads, and keywords.
-As you update inventory data, DoubleClick Search (DS) automatically updates the generated campaigns.
+Inventory management in DoubleClick Search can use data from an inventory feed to generate search campaigns, ad groups, text ads, keywords, and AdWords sitelinks.
+As you update inventory data, DoubleClick Search (DS) automatically updates the generated campaigns and other items.

 Why generate inventory campaigns?